Is a Paleo Diet Healthy?

 Paleo made easy, by Kevin's

-Even if you aren't going to commit to a hardcore Paleo diet, there are ideas about eating - whole foods, no processing, moderation - that we can all take from Paleo.
+Even if you aren't going to commit to a hardcore Paleo lifestyle, there are ideas about eating - whole foods, no processing, moderation - that we can all take from Paleo.

 With Kevin's Natural Foods, it's never been easier to eat healthily and reduce food waste.
 Just look for the Paleo label on Kevin's products, and you're good to go (eat).
 Bon appétit!